ashwin027/petadoption/Readme.md

 - Kafka (zookeeper and broker running either through [command line](https://kafka.apache.org/downloads) or on [docker](https://github.com/ashwin027/petadoption/blob/master/charts/docker-compose.yml)/[kubernetes](https://github.com/ashwin027/petadoption/tree/master/charts/kafka))

 #### Running the application
-* Make sure that kafka is up and running by either running through docker-compose or by deploying the helm chart on a kuberntes cluster.
+* Make sure that kafka is up and running by either running through docker-compose or by deploying the helm chart on a kuberntes cluster (see [charts](https://github.com/ashwin027/petadoption/tree/master/charts) folder).
 * Add configuration to the appsettings.json file with the kafka server URL.
 * Build and run the api projects `PetInfo.Api`, `UserPetInfo.Api` and `PetAdoption`.
 For the UI, navigate to the `PetAdoption/ClientApp` folder and type `npm install` to get the packages installed and then type `npm start` to start the angular application.